bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 The picture came from https://github.com/google/syzkaller

 ## Syzkaller(Cont.)
-*   Syzkaller can recursively randomize base data type
+*   Can recursively randomize base data type
-*   Syzkaller can generate readable short testcases
+*   Can generate readable short testcases
-*   Syzkaller can do the coverage
+*   Can do the coverage
-*   Syzkaller does not test glibc
+*   Does not test c library

 ???
 Compare with Trinity, syzkaller is quite different.
 Here is the comparision between syzkaller and our tools: